Full-day AI conference in Christchurch

 To close the afternoon, Caelan Huntress zooms out from present-day implementation into the larger human story.
 Drawing on recent writings from Dario Amodei and Peter Diamandis, this talk explores the idea that AI may not just change how we work, but could also change what it means to be human — for the better.

-LinkedIn"Leadership in the Age of AI" Panel · 5:30 PM to 7:00 PM
+Slides"Leadership in the Age of AI" Panel · 5:30 PM to 7:00 PM

 Featuring: